Ohisemega/Ohisemega/README.md

 - 🌱 Learning Rust as a side gig.
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me?
 Via email famousalele@gmail.com
+- 👀 Find me on LinkdIn via www.linkedin.com/in/famous-alele

 <!---
 Ohisemega/Ohisemega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.